Albro3459/ClipboardHistory/README.md

 ## ClipboardHistory, a Mac clipboard history manager like Clipboard History from Windows
 #### Download link to try it out!
 [Google Drive link](https://drive.google.com/drive/folders/1m8X2TRyfuec3BwHg0ln5yIVTkW53AYCk?usp=sharing)

+* scroll to the very bottom for install instructions

 * it is fully built by me, Alex Brodsky, in Swift for Mac OS.

 * it opens on the bottom right on all the desktop windows